 Asking the Question

-Even though we cancelled our subscription months ago, our local newspaper continues to deliver a newspaper on Sundays.
+Even though we canceled our subscription months ago, our local newspaper continues to deliver a newspaper on Sundays.
 So this Sunday, I sat down and skimmed through the paper.
-I noticed a story raising concerns about Wake County converting several low income schools to the year-round calendar.
+I noticed a story raising concerns about Wake County converting several low-income schools to the year-round calendar.